Here’s some highlights of the projects that we have championed over the last few years

 Corner House and fountain flower beds

-In April 2014 Marian Temple and her planting group seeded the flower beds by Wanstead Station with wild, native species.
+In 2014 Marian Temple and her planting group started the Community Gardeners project to seed the flower beds by Wanstead Station with wild, native species.
 The flowers have taken and continue to brighten up what were bricked up beds.
 It’s a great welcome for anyone exiting Wanstead station.